Bonf6059/ISA-Medieval/README.md

 - Add new floors (VersaillesTile; RuinedStoneTile; HerringboneTile)
 - Add Buildings_Structure.xml
 - Add elves and minotuars xenotype; create factions for the minotaurs (there is already a mod).
 Also add some of the weapons and clothes but not all of them because it's too many.
 - Add genes for addiction and resistance to opium (texture is already in the folder) and check wether ISA_alcohol work with the gene
+- Add alchemist trader

 # Old updates